 Debt consolidation is the process by which one loan is used to settle a number of other debts.
 There are usually two benefits: consolidation can improve your cashflow and also make it easier to manage your money.

-Grouping a series of short term debts - such as store or credit cards - into a single longer term loan means your monthly payment will be smaller, freeing up cash for other expenses.
-You may benefit from a lower interest rate and as different lenders may apply monthly charges or annual card fees, by making sure you only have one loan with one company and one admin fee, you'll cut back on all those extra costs as well.
+Grouping a series of short-term debts - such as store or credit cards - into a single longer-term loan means your monthly payment will be reduced, freeing up cash.
+You may also benefit from a lower interest rate and as each lender may apply its own monthly charge or annual card fee.
+Having one loan with one company and one admin fee, can limit these additional costs.

 So can debt consolidation work for you?
 The best starting point is to identify all of your current debt repayments and loans.
-Make a list of the companies you deal with and then contact them to ask what interest rates they're charging you (it also makes a difference if interest is calculated daily or monthly).
-Find out whether they are charging you an admin fee, and look at the charges your bank levies for each debit order that goes to your lenders.
+Make a list of the companies to which you owe money and contact them to ask what interest rates they're charging.
+Also ask if they’re calculating interest daily or monthly – it will affect the total repayment.
+Find out whether they are charging you an admin fee and how much it is.
+Finally check your bank statement to find out how much the bank is charging for each debit order.

-Once you have all these figures to hand you'll be able to calculate the total value of the interest payments you're making each month as well as add up the cost of multiple monthly admin charges.
+Once you have all this information you'll be able to calculate the total value of the interest payments you're making each month and all the administrative costs.